Weitzenboeck derivations of free metabelian associative algebras: Hilbert series

 Starting from the Hilbert series of the algebra $F_d=F_d({\mathfrak M})$ and the sizes of the Jordan cells of the Weitzenb\"ock derivation $\delta$, there are many ways to compute the Hilbert series of the algebra of constants $F_d^{\delta}$, see the comments in \cite{BBD} and \cite{DDF}.
 We shall sketch the way used in \cite{DDF} in the Lie case.
+It is an improvement (given in \cite{BBD}) of the method of Elliott \cite{E} and its further development by McMahon \cite{Mc}, the so called partition analysis or $\Omega$-calculus.